 Volunteering in Eastern Europe?
-Or just headed to Poland for a rad week of vacationing?
+Or just headed to Poland for a vacation?
 Either way, it would be very helpful to know at least a few phrases in the local language.

 There are quite a few reasons why people travel to Poland — some of the world’s most iconic cities and historical hotspots call this country home, plus it’s insanely photogenic.

-You can easily spend a full day exploring the city of Warsaw (don’t forget to soak up all the history while traveling there) or you can choose to spend your time parading around countless castles.
-Or, you may want to take a day trip to these impressive salt mines, or head to the countryside and get a glimpse into what local life looks like …. but you might only be coming to Poland to tour one of the most well-known concentration camps: Auschwitz-Birkenau.
+You can easily spend a full day exploring the city of Warsaw (don’t forget to soak up all the history while traveling there) or you can choose to spend your time parading around countless castles there.
+Or perhaps, you're into heading to the countryside and get a glimpse into what local life looks like …. but you might only be coming to Poland to tour one of the most well-known concentration camps: Auschwitz-Birkenau.

 In a nutshell, Poland will keep you very busy!

 Pst: You can visit, or you can come live in Poland as an ILP volunteer!
 We’ve got more info about volunteering in Poland you might be interested in.

 As an ILP volunteer, you'll spend about four hours a day playing with young children and speaking to them entirely in English.
 No foreign language is required!
 But what about the rest of your day?
 I have a feeling you'll want to get out and explore your new home around you.
 You can get by without speaking the local language at all, but speaking even a little bit of Polish will help you to have more meaningful experiences while living abroad.

 Hi — Czesć

 Goodbye — Do widzenia